Section 3: Identifying and Writing About Your Relevant Experiences

 Activity

-Brainstorming (Part 2): Given that most SoPs are in the range of 500-1000 words, it’s usually the case that you won’t be able to talk about all your experiences – that’s okay!
+Brainstorming (Part 2): Given that most SoPs range from 500-1000 words, it’s usually the case that you won’t be able to talk about all your experiences – that’s okay!
 Remember that you’ll include your CV and/or resume in your application.
 In the first brainstorming activity in this section, you were asked to make a comprehensive list of your experiences, what you’ve learned, and how they impacted you.
 Now, think about curating that list and creating explicit connections with your motivation.

 Important!
 Make sure that you save a copy of your brainstorming by selecting the “Copy” button below and then pasting the text into a Word document.